josephkirk/EmotionEngine/README.md

 - Support for core emotions (e.g., Joy, Trust, Fear, Surprise, Sadness, Disgust, Anger, Anticipation) defined via Gameplay Tags.
 - **Data-Driven Design:** Define emotions, their opposites, intensity ranges, and linked variations using `UEmotionData` assets collected within a `UEmotionLibrary`.
 - **Intensity Variations & Linked Emotions:** Automatically derive secondary emotion tags (e.g., high/low intensity ranges, nuanced variations) based on core emotion intensity and the rules defined in `UEmotionData`.
+- **Valence-Arousal Model:** Emotions are represented in a 2D coordinate system with valence (positive/negative) and arousal (high/low) dimensions.
+- **Core Components with Clear Responsibilities:**
-- **`UEmotionState`:** Manages the current emotional state of an entity, holding core emotion intensities and the derived gameplay tags.
+    - `UEmotionState`: Manages the internal state of emotions, including active emotions, intensity, decay rates, and VA coordinates.
-- **Core Components (Potentially require updates based on core changes):**
-    - `EmotionComponent`: For attaching emotional capabilities to actors.
-(Note: API might change based on `UEmotionState` integration).
-    - `EmotionSubsystem`: For tracking and querying emotional entities globally.
-(Note: API might change).
+    - `UEmotionComponent`: Handles actor integration, external influences, and pulls the VA coordinate toward active emotions using a linear spring model.
+    - `UEmotionSystemLibrary`: Provides utility functions for blueprints and optimized helper methods.
     - `EmotionInteractionInterface`: For objects to affect the emotions of others.
     - `EmotionInfluencer`: Base class for creating emotion-affecting objects.
+- **Dynamic Emotion System:**
+    - Emotions have intensity (1-100), decay rate, influence radius, and VA coordinates.
+    - Active emotions pull the component's VA coordinate with strength proportional to distance.
+    - Emotions can link to other emotions with configurable link strength (1-100).
+    - Emotions can combine to create different emotions based on Plutchik's wheel.
-- Event-based notification system for emotion changes (likely via `UEmotionState` or `EmotionComponent`).
+- Event-based notification system for emotion changes.
-- Blueprint-friendly API (primarily through `UEmotionState` and potentially `EmotionComponent`).
-- Easy integration with AI behavior trees and other systems.
+- Blueprint-friendly API for easy integration with AI behavior trees and other systems.

 ## Installation